-ProShare Advisors serves as investment adviser to each Fund pursuant to the investment advisory agreement dated December 15, 2005 (the "Advisory Agreement").
-The principal offices of ProShare Advisors are located at 7272 Wisconsin Avenue, 21st Floor, Bethesda, MD 20814.
-ProShare Advisors manages the investment and the reinvestment of each Fund's assets in accordance with its investment objective(s), policies, and limitations, subject to the general supervision and control of the Board and the Trust's Officers.
+ProShare Advisors serves as the investment advisor to each Fund pursuant to an investment advisory and management agreement dated June 23, 2015 (the "Advisory and Management Agreement").
+The principal offices of ProShare Advisors are located at 7272 Wisconsin Avenue 21st Floor, Bethesda, MD 20814.
+ProShare Advisors manages the investment and reinvestment of each Fund's assets in accordance with its investment objective(s), policies, and limitations, subject to the general supervision and control of the Board and the Trust's Officers.
 ProShare Advisors bears all costs associated with providing these advisory services.
-The Advisory Agreement may be terminated with respect to a Fund at any time, by a vote of the Trustees, by a vote of a majority of the outstanding voting securities (as defined in the 1940 Act) of that Fund, or by the Advisor in each case upon sixty days' prior written notice.Pursuant to the Advisor and Management Services Waiver Agreement, each Fund pays ProShare Advisors a fee at an annualized rate based on a percentage of each Fund's average daily net assets as set forth below for the investment advisory services ProShare Advisors provides that Fund.